 The National Association of Realtors on a report looking exclusively into sales of existing homes highlighted price growth and supply shortages being the new trends.
 However, sales of previously owned homes ended the year only slightly higher than their performance in 2015.
 The national realtor noted that national sales experienced their strongest year in a decade.

 The tremendous gains experienced by the housing market in 2016 can be attributed to strong job creation throughout the year and exceptionally low mortgage rates.
 December’s performance however, tempered the gains with rising mortgage rates threatening an upswing on the trend.
 Higher rates and a tight supply of listings were blamed for the less dramatic December’s performance.
-Some potential buyers were caught off guard by the increase in rates experienced since early November, dimming their ability to purchase a home in 2016.

 Even with the recent prices creep, demand for housing remains high.
 Based on the numbers evidenced in December, the nation has a 3.6 supply of available housing.
 This figure indicates that the pool of available housing will sell out in less than four months.
 According to analysts, a six-month supply of listing is required for the market to be balanced.